yudasong/Reinforcement-Learning-Branch-and-Bound/README.md

 1. try randomly secting the domain.
 2. Using the same network, can we generalize f(x) = 0 to f(x) = n?
 3. Sample from the neiborhood of every point.
+4. Compare with branch and prune, even the network doesn't give a fair reward.

 8/10